nickmvincent/LinkCoordMin/README.md

 # Installation
+This software navigates to a web link, collects all the links, records their "coordinates" (their [getBoundingClientRect position](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect)), and saves this data alongside a screenshot of the page.

+It uses the open source [puppeteer](https://github.com/puppeteer/puppeteer/) library to automate headless browsing.

+Originally, I added this functionality to a fork of [se-scraper](https://github.com/NikolaiT/se-scraper).
+This repo contains a separate, more minimal implementation of the link coordinate collection without the additional scraping features from se-scraper (e.g. use of [puppeteer-cluster](https://github.com/thomasdondorf/puppeteer-cluster), specific parsing rules for Google news, etc.).

+# Installation
 ## Pre-reqs
 * node and npm (most recently run with node 10.15.3 and npm 6.4.1)
 * python3 distribution (anaconda recommended)